dmwit/pulp/README.md

 Not only is the label warning more clearly highlighted, a number of other errors -- which were scrolled way the heck off the terminal ages ago if you were just using `pdflatex` -- are more clearly visible, together with information about which source file and line number caused the problem.
 (In fact, even messages which do not have a line number directly in them will have a "best guess" assigned to them by pulp to give you an idea of where in the file to start looking.)

-And, just to rub in the beauty a bit more, here's a comparison, LaTeX vs. pulp, for a paper with no problems:
+Here's a comparison, LaTeX vs. pulp, for a paper with no problems:

     % pdflatex paper
     This is pdfTeX, Version 3.1415926-2.5-1.40.14 (TeX Live 2013)